gkouziik/eslint-plugin-security-node/README.md

 # eslint-plugin-security-plugin

-Create a security plugin for educational reasons
+ESLint plugin for security
+ESLint rules for Node Security
+This plugin will help to identify potential threads,and prevent attacks

 ## Installation